 If a modification of a financial asset measured at amortized cost or FVOCI does not result in the derecognition of the financial asset, then the Bank first recalculates the gross carrying amount of the financial asset using the original effective interest rate and recognizes the resulting adjustment as a modification gain or loss in profit or loss.
 For floating rate financial assets, the original effective interest rate used to calculate the modification gain or loss is adjusted to reflect the current market terms at the time of modification.
-Any cost or fee supported or received adjust the gross carrying amount of the modified financial asset.
+Any cost or fee supported or received adjust the gross carrying amount of the modified financial asset and is amortized over the remaining term of the modified financial asset.